What isn't covered by temporary car insurance?

 This depends on the type of driving licence you have:

-You can get a quote and buy online in just a few minutes.
-Documents are instantly emailed to you so you’re ready to go as soon as your cover starts.
+You can get a quote and buy cover online in just a few minutes.
+You should get the documents emailed to you straight away so you can quickly hit the road.

-Simply put, it doesn’t.
-As long as the details you provide are correct and you’re driving within the arranged policy start and end date, any accidents that happen are covered by the temporary policy.
+Short-term cover shouldn’t impact your existing policy.
+That’s as long as the details you provide are correct and you’re driving within the arranged policy start and end date.
+If the policy is valid, any accidents that happen should be covered by the temporary car insurance policy.

 No. As long as you have the car owner’s permission, you’re good to go.

 Exact restrictions can vary between insurers.
-Generally, to be a driver you must confirm you:
+Generally, to be a driver you must confirm that you:

 - Have never been refused insurance or had a policy cancelled or voided